Discover the Truth About Common Hummingbird Myths

 Attracting hummingbirds is easier when you know how to tell the truth from the fiction.
-Do hummingbirds ride on geese when they migrate south?
-Should I add red dye to my hummingbird nectar?
-Will it cause problems for migrating hummingbirds if I leave my feeder up in the fall?
 We took a closer look at some common hummingbird myths, and we’ve got the answers.

 Hummingbird Myth: Hummingbirds hitch rides on the backs of geese as they migrate south.

-Fact: Most, but not all, hummingbirds migrate south for winter.
+Hummingbird Fact: Most, but not all, hummingbirds migrate south for winter.
 The Anna’s hummingbird stays along the west coast year-round.
 Learn how hummingbirds survive snow and cold weather.

-Fact: Hummingbirds use their tongues to lap up nectar and sugar water at about 13 licks per second.
+Hummingbird Fact: Hummingbirds use their tongues to lap up nectar and sugar water at about 13 licks per second.
 Learn how to clean hummingbird feeders.

-Fact: It isn’t necessary to dye sugar water.
-Feeders with red part do the trick to attract their attention.
+Hummingbird Fact: It isn’t necessary to add dye to sugar water.
+Feeders with red parts do the trick to attract their attention.
 Learn the basics of feeding hummingbirds with sugar water 101.

-Fact: Besides other birds like hawks, hummers have to watch out for cats, spiders, snakes and even frogs.
+Hummingbird Fact: Besides other birds like hawks, hummers have to watch out for cats, spiders, snakes and even frogs.
 You must see these spectacular hummingbird photo contest winners.

 Myth: Hummingbirds feed only from red flowers.

-Fact: While red blooms draw them in, these sweet-toothed fliers will gladly feed from any color flower that produces nectar.
+Fact: While red blooms draw them in, these tiny fliers will gladly feed from any color flower that produces nectar.
 Check out the top 10 colorful flowers hummingbirds love.